Busy? Yes, but are you busy doing the right things?

 There I was, feeling very proud of my achievement of being busy, and then in the space of 5 seconds suddenly noticed the patterns on the carpet, and wanted to leave the room.

-This question, was such a simple question, which made me realise instantly that just because I was busy, didn’t mean I was being productive, effective or successful.
+This question was such a simple question.
+It made me realise instantly that just because I was busy, didn’t mean I was being productive, effective or successful.

-Part of my reflections was thinking about all the times, I’d proudly shared with people how busy I was, but more importantly, how many times, I’d dismissed people in my quest for ‘busyness’ and missed out on having lots of genuine conversations with people …all for the sake of wearing my ‘busy’ badge of honour.
+Part of my reflections was thinking about all the times I’d proudly shared with people how busy I was.
+More importantly, how many times, I’d dismissed people in my quest for ‘busyness.’
+It was also how many times I’d missed out on having genuine conversations with people all for the sake of wearing my ‘busy’ badge of honour.

 So if you want to:

-What are you going to do to make sure you spend your time doing the right things (read more) …the ones that help you achieve your goals?
+What are you going to do to make sure you spend your time doing the right things, the ones that help you achieve your goals?